-Although commonly known to be the art of sticking at the Wrist the subject of CHI SAO is far greater than just this, for those wishing to attain there master qualification then Sticking with the complete body is an important factor of applying there Wing Chun, Sticking with the shoulder, Elbow, Hips, Knees and more can all be learnt!
+Although commonly known to be the art of sticking at the wrist the subject of Chi Sao is far greater than just this; for those wishing to attain their master qualification, sticking with the complete body is an important factor of applying Wing Chun – sticking with the shoulder, elbows, hips, knees and more can all be learnt.

 Wing Chun Forms are your dictionary of shapes, a reference point for the student to refer back to when they place there arm or leg in the wrong place when applying themselves.

 Wing Chun Chi Sao is the glue of Wing Chun, a routine/Set sequence of movements taken from the Wing Chun Fighting programmes to build a reflex reaction into the student to bring your Wing Chun System alive at a time that you do not wish to think about it.